stevencombs/retrocombs.github.io/_posts/2016/2016-11-13-thoughts-on-the-google-pixel.md

 ![][image-10]

 Google has restored my faith in their mobile operating system and their ability to create a premium mobile phone.
+The battle within the premium smartphone space just got interesting.
 The Pixel is a fabulous first attempt by Google to produce a premium, Google branded, phone.
-I know I will want to upgrade to the next release of the phone.
-I likely will not purchase due to the now high cost of the phones, but know I will be jealous of those who own one.
-The battle between premium phones just got interesting.
+I likely will want to upgrade to the next release of the phone (because I always do) but will not due to the now high cost of the phone.

 Apple now has a true competitor for the premium smartphone category.
 Could the Android tablet market be next?
 Or how about that Chromebook market?
 [Rumor has it][32], ChromeOS and Android will soon merge.
 This will create another interesting device to compete with macOS and iOS.